 Christoph Striecks

-Before joining the AIT Austrian Institute of Technology – Austria’s largest Research and Technology Organization (RTO) – in 2016, I held a post-doc position at the Karlsruhe Institute of Technology (KIT) in Germany.
+Before joining the AIT Austrian Institute of Technology – Austria’s largest Research and Technology Organization – in 2016, I held a post-doc position at the Karlsruhe Institute of Technology (KIT) in Germany.

 In 2010, I received my Diploma in computer science from the Technical University of Braunschweig in Germany with a major in cryptography and software engineering.
 From March to September 2008, I worked as a software-development intern for Siemens USA in Princeton, New Jersey.